proxyka/discospeech/readme.md

 </a>
 </p>

-A Discord bot that listens to voice chat, transcribes speech using Whisper, generates responses using Ollama, and speaks back using ElevenLabs TTS.
+A Discord bot that listens to voice chat, transcribes speech using Whisper, generates responses using Ollama, and speaks back using ElevenLabs or Bark (soon) TTS.

 ## 🚀 Features